RankLLM: Weighted Ranking of LLMs by Quantifying Question Difficulty: Analysis on Correlation and Difference between EIP and Accuracy-Based Model Rankings

 \subsection{Distribution of Model Rank Changes}

-The distribution of absolute rank changes (see \autoref{fig:model_rank_difference_histogram_appendix}) reveals that while a majority of models experience small shifts (6 models, or 20\%, have no rank change, a notable portion shift by 1 or more positions.
-These larger shifts are particularly interesting as they point to models whose performance on questions of varying difficulty is disproportionately affecting their RankLLM score compared to their simple accuracy.
+The distribution of absolute rank changes (see \autoref{fig:model_rank_difference_histogram_appendix}) reveals that while a majority of models experience small shifts (e.g., 6 models, or 20\%, have no rank change), a notable portion shift by 1 or more positions.
+These larger shifts are particularly interesting as they point to models whose performance on questions of varying difficulty disproportionately affects their EIP score compared to their simple accuracy.